 Today, the Ontario Dental Association represents more than 9,000 members, or nine out of 10 dentists in Ontario.
 Its mission is to provide innovative and inspired leadership to deliver exceptional value by:

-- Promoting the highest standards of dental care and supporting our diverse membership in their pursuit of professional excellence and personal fulfilment
+- Promoting the highest standards of dental care and supporting our diverse membership in their pursuit of professional excellence and personal fulfillment

 - Fostering a collaborative workplace environment which promotes creativity and personal growth while celebrating achievements

 - Advocating with a unified voice for accessible and sustainable optimal oral health for all Ontarians